richpeck/exception_handler/README.md

 ![config.exceptions_app][config.exceptions_app]

-Every time Rails raises an exception, the [`ShowExceptions`][show_exception] middleware takes the request and forwards it to the `exceptions_app` hook.
+Every time Rails raises an exception, the [`ShowExceptions`][show_exception] middleware takes the request and forwards it to the `config.exceptions_app` hook.
 This hook is expected to return a response; which response is up to you:

 ![config.exceptions_app - The key to all Rails exceptions][exceptions_app]